-Greg Whistance-Smith is a graduate student in the Digital Humanities program at the University of Alberta and a practicing designer.
-Building on a background in architecture, his work explores the design of virtual spaces and their possibilities for communication and expression.
+Greg Whistance-Smith is a designer that joined this project while he was a graduate student in the University of Alberta's Digital Humanities program.
+Building on a background in architecture, his graduate work explored the design of virtual spaces and their possibilities for communication and expression.

 Thank you to the Faculty of Extension colleagues and friends who advised us along the way, Dr. Patricia Makokis, Dr. Fay Fletcher, and Dr. Jason Daniels, as well as to all those who reviewed the guidebook and offered invaluable feedback, including Dr. Lana Whiskeyjack and Jennifer Ward.

 Thank you to Jennifer Wemigwans, Jane Anderson and Catherine Bell, as well as the Alberta First Nations Information Governance Centre for your support and guidance.
 Thanks also to our videographer Billy Smale and Research Assistant Nigel Robinson.
 Further thanks to Ben Steinhauer, Anthony Johnson, James Makokis, and Eugene Makokis for welcoming us and facilitating sweat lodges with students creating AR stories.
 Hanne Pearce did the layout and design for the student guidebook and teacher handbook.